Official websites use .gov

 Perturbing chromatin architecture disrupts gene expression in the MGE.

 Characterizing how chromatin architecture regulates proper promoter-enhancer interactions and gene expression is critical to an understanding of normal development and disease etiologies.
 Many promoter-enhancer interactions are tissue- or cell-type–specific, so that it is critical to study these interactions in vivo.
-Our previous study identified a direct chromatin interaction between Nkx2.1 and a gene upstream called MAP3K12 binding inhibitory protein 1 (MBIP).
-Like Nkx2.1, MBIP is also only expressed in the MGE [Rhodes CT et al. Nat Commun 2022;13:419] (Figure 4A).
+Our previous study identified a direct chromatin interaction between Nkx2.1 (encodes the homeobox protein Nkx-2.1, which regulates genes that play a role in the development and movement of interneurons) and a gene upstream called MAP3K12–binding inhibitory protein 1 (MBIP).
+Like Nkx2.1, MBIP is also only expressed in the MGE (Figure 4A).
 Given that Nkx2.1 is a ‘master regulator’ of MGE–derived interneurons, Nkx2.1 represents an ideal locus to explore how brain region–specific chromatin interactions regulate gene expression and cell fate.

 Figure 4.
 Perturbation of chromatin interaction linking Nkx2.1 and MBIP